 People compare their inside worlds to somebody’s outside world

-Yet, we tend to compare ourselves to the people we see on the grid, and chances are that Instagram can shift from being a great source of inspiration to becoming a trigger of self-doubt, frustration, and depression.
+We tend to compare ourselves to the people we see on the grid.
+Chances are that Instagram can shift from being a great source of inspiration to becoming a trigger of self-doubt, frustration, and depression.